TheOtherRolesAU/TheOtherRoles/README.md

 ## Warlock
 ### **Team: Impostors**
-The Warlock is an Impostor, that can curse another player.
-After cursing another player he can kill through the victim of the curse a player near them. \
+The Warlock is an Impostor, that can curse another player (the cursed player doesn't get notified).\
+If the cursed person stands next to another player, the Warlock is able to kill that player (no matter how far away he is).\
-If he kills through the victim of the curse, the Warlock is rooted in place for a certain amount of time.
+Performing a kill with the help of a cursed player, will lift the curse and it will result in the Warlock being unable to move for a configurable amount of time.
+The Warlock can still perform normal kills, but the two buttons share the same cooldown.

 \
 **NOTE:**
+- The Warlock can always kill his Impostor mates (and even himselfs) using the "cursed kill"
 - If there is a Warlock in the game, there can't be a Vampire
+- Performing a normal kill, doesn't lift the curse

 ### Game Options
 | Name | Description |